codenjoyme/codenjoy-pseudo-client/README.md

                                 // Using: Direction,ACT(1).
 Example: RIGHT,ACT(1)
                                 // Temporary.

+    POTION_EXPLODER('A'),       // Hero can explode all potions on the field
+                                // Using: ACT(2).
+                                // Temporary.

     /// a void
     NONE(' '),              // This is the only place where you can move your Molly.